FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/introduction.md

 datasets.
 CKAN allows to catalogue, upload and manage open datasets and data sources, while supports searching, browsing, visualizing or accessing open data.
-CKAN is the Open Data publication platform that is most widely used by many cities, public authorities and organizations.
+CKAN is the Open Data publication platform that is most widely used by cities, public authorities and organizations.

 In addition, this section also deals with how users can create offerings containing their published data so as to set access control policies and/or